rsheldiii/BrainFunge/README.md

 1. We don't really have enough space for comments, but more to the point
 2. We can't tell when the program ends

-There is no end-of-input character; we could add one, but that is effectively adding a new instruction to Brainf***, which feels a lot worse than just terminating on non-bf input.
+There is no end-of-input character; we could add one, but that is effectively adding a new instruction to BF, which feels a lot worse than just terminating on non-bf input.

 Anyways, if we don't match on the left bracket's ascii value we immediately terminate the program.
 If we do match, we grab the data at the data pointer and subtract our 32 offset...